+II.A.3.b).(1)

-II.A.3.b).(1) The Review Committee only accepts current ABIM certification in transplant hepatology.
+The Review Committee only accepts current ABIM or AOBIM certification in interventional cardiology.
 (Core)

 II.A.4.
 Program Director Responsibilities

 The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
 (Core)